marijnh/Eloquent-JavaScript/00_intro.md

 This is a book about instructing ((computer))s.
 Computers are about as common as screwdrivers today, but they are quite a bit more complex, and making them do what you want them to do isn't always easy.

 If the task you have for your computer is a common, well-understood one, such as showing you your email or acting like a calculator, you can open the appropriate ((application)) and get to work.
-But for unique or open-ended tasks, there probably is no application.
+But for unique or open-ended tasks, there often is no application.

 That is where ((programming)) may come in. _Programming_ is the act of constructing a _program_—a set of precise instructions telling a computer what to do.
 Because computers are dumb, pedantic beasts, programming is fundamentally tedious and frustrating.

 {{index [programming, "joy of"], speed}}

 Fortunately, if you can get over that fact, and maybe even enjoy the rigor of thinking in terms that dumb machines can deal with, programming can be rewarding.
 It allows you to do things in seconds that would take _forever_ by hand.
 It is a way to make your computer tool do things that it couldn't do before.
-And it provides a wonderful exercise in abstract thinking.
+And on top of that it makes for a wonderful game of puzzle solving and abstract thinking.

 Most programming is done with ((programming language))s.
 A _programming language_ is an artificially constructed language used to instruct computers.
 It is interesting that the most effective way we've found to communicate with a computer borrows so heavily from the way we communicate with each other.
 Like human languages, computer languages allow words and phrases to be combined in new ways, making it possible to express ever new concepts.

 {{index [JavaScript, "availability of"], "casual computing"}}

 At one point language-based interfaces, such as the BASIC and DOS prompts of the 1980s and 1990s, were the main method of interacting with computers.
-They have largely been replaced with visual interfaces, which are easier to learn but offer less freedom.
-Computer languages are still there, if you know where to look.
-One such language, JavaScript, is built into every modern web ((browser)) and is thus available on almost every device.
+For routine compute use, these have largely been replaced with visual interfaces, which are easier to learn—but offer less freedom.
+But the languages are still there, if you know where to look.
+One of them, _JavaScript_, is built into every modern web ((browser))—and thus available on almost every device.

 {{indexsee "web browser", browser}}